swapnilV103/swapnilV103.github.io/README.md

 seamless user experience and functionality across various devices which gave
 <b>20% improvement in overall software stability and performance</b>

--Guided and trained 5 Junior QA team members on test automation best practices, resulting in a  <b>40% decrease in test execution time and a 25% increase in test coverage </b>
+-Worked with a team of 4 QA members on automation best practices, resulting in <b> Reduction of testing effort by 30% and help developers and testers get quick feedback for the regression suite </b>

 -Engineered automation scripts using Selenium and Java to increase testing efficiency, resulting in a<b> 40% reduction in manual testing time and a 25% increase